Northern Areas

 One of our largest regions, covering a vast range of habitats and protected areas across northern South Africa

-The Northern Areas Region (NAR) of WESSA is comprised of Gauteng, North West, Limpopo, Free State and Mpumalanga (excluding the Lowveld region), with Gauteng being its main area of operation.
-The region includes a number of key national, provincial and biosphere reserves.
+The Northern Areas Region (NAR) of WESSA is comprised of Gauteng, North West, Limpopo, Free State and Mpumalanga (excluding the Lowveld region), with Gauteng/North West being its main area of operation.
+Within this large area are a number of key national, provincial and biosphere reserves.

 The region is managed by a committee, conservation and project leaders, youth leaders and specialists.
 NAR office bearers play an important role in the National Conservancy association (NACSSA) as well as regional associations and conservancies affiliated to WESSA.